Life can be difficult. It’s even more difficult when you don’t feel like you are a competent, capable, and worthy person.

 Don’t waste your time and your life using yourself as a punching bag every time you do a wrong thing or make a bad choice.
 Make a better choice.
 Apologize for the harm caused, fix the harm caused, and commit to doing better.

-That may mean seeking out additional help from a counselor, changing lifestyle habits, or doing things differently now that you know better.
+That may mean seeking out additional help from a therapist, changing lifestyle habits, or doing things differently now that you know better.

 Changed behavior is the best apology you can give your loved ones – and yourself.
 And making that choice is something you can be proud of and feel good about.